 Leather work boots can be found in countless industries: Law Enforcement, Ranching, Farming, Restaurant/Food Service, Carpentry, Construction, Marine & Fishing, Military, Plumbing/HVAC, Machine & Manufacturing, and more.
 Leather hiking boots are seeing a resurgence in popularity, and stylized leather boots have always been a staple in the fashion & design industry.

 But there is good news!
 With hardly any effort at all, we can not only extend the life and performance of our leather boots, but we can also refresh their appearance.
-All it takes is a little intentionality and the right, affordable, easy-to-use products.
 Here at Nikwax, we’ve tried to produce the most user-friendly, low-maintenance, stress-free, time-effective, environmentally-conscious, and affordable waterproofing products on the market.
-We think we have created the easiest way to waterproof your boots.
 So if you’re looking for the simplest method of waterproofing your boots, you’ve come to the right place!

 I recently decided to try to give some fresh life to my favorite pair of full-grain leather, hiking boots.
 It had been a solid 9 months since I gave them a deep clean, and I was suddenly starting to doubt their level of performance, as my feet were beginning to become damp after the last few uses on wet, rainy hikes.